 The Kingly Bridegroom Jesus is soon to come!
-God wants to perfect the Bride in her love service.
 He is looking for quality service worthy of the King.
 Does He find it in you and in me?
-One cannot help but observe that the workmanship and service of the world are deteriorating in this hour on the whole.
-Let us guard ourselves that this spirit not infect us as Christians!

-Rather, in the spirit of Jesus who said, "I lay down My life…no man taketh it from Me, but I lay it down of Myself" (John 10:17-18), let us lay down our lives in selfless service – first to God and then to man.
+In the spirit of Jesus who said, “I lay down My life…no man taketh it from Me, but I lay it down of Myself” (John 10:17-18), let us lay down our lives in selfless service – first to God and then to man.
 Let us praise the Lord not only with our lips but with the will of an obedient heart and with the work of faithful hands.
-Please pray for us at Herald of His Coming – that our lives will be ever, only, always for God – and our service wholehearted and acceptable unto Him and all for His glory.